 The Department for Education (DfE) put out a call for evidence is to ask what young people think about how relationships and health are, and should be, taught.
 At the moment, these are usually taught in SRE and/or PSHE classes (Sex and Relationship Education and Personal, Social, Health and Economic Education).

 Since April 2017 the Youth Commission has gathered the views of over 3,300 young people across Hampshire, Isle of Wight, Portsmouth and Southampton on four topics – Hate Crime, Cyber Safety, Unhealthy Relationships and Mental Health.
 Young people were asked which priority is important to them, their thoughts and experiences and their top idea to help.
 The responses have been diverse and hugely insightful and have been used to create the Youth Commission’s response to the DofE consultation.

 Click on the image of the dashboard below to learn more about how the Big Conversation has contributed to how the Youth Commission responded – opens in a new window.

 We are listening to what our Youth Commission are telling us.
 Following on from the 2017 Annual Report and Recommendations Conference, the Police and Crime Commissioner took forward the recommendation to support peer on peer learning and currently funds a pilot Cyber Ambassador scheme.
 This initiative trains a small number of primary and secondary children to teach their peers about keeping safe online using #GoFish and cyber sea monsters to get the message across in an interactive and accessible way.

-It is the work of the PCC to keep our communities SAFER, this does mean both on and off-line.
-Working closely with our partners to share what we have heard from young people locally will help drive the work of current services and identify service and support gaps.
+Working closely with our partners to share what we have heard from young people locally, will help drive the work of current services and identify service and support gaps.
 We eagerly await the recommendations made by the Department for Education, to see how evidence submitted by the Youth Commission, along with the continued evidence gathering, can help influence the future of the community grants offered across our region.